Thanks for taking the time to contribute to websockets!

 If you want to ask a question anyway, please make sure that:

 it’s a question about websockets and not about

 A good question can be written as a suggestion to improve the documentation.

 websockets appears to be quite popular for interfacing with Bitcoin or other cryptocurrency trackers.
 I’m strongly opposed to Bitcoin’s carbon footprint.

 I’m aware of efforts to build proof-of-stake models.
-I’ll care once the total carbon footprint of all cryptocurrencies drops to a non-bullshit level.
+I’ll care once the total energy consumption of all cryptocurrencies drops to a non-bullshit level.

-Please stop heating the planet where my children are supposed to live, thanks.
+You already negated all of humanity’s efforts to develop renewable energy.
+Please stop heating the planet where my children will have to live.